Arc-Computer/arc-memory/arc-memory-pr-bot/README.md

    - Finds relevant ADRs for the changed files
    - Retrieves commit history and related PRs
 3. Queries the Arc Memory knowledge graph to find additional context
+4. Processes the PR context using LLMs to generate intelligent insights
+5. Extracts relevant code diffs for visualization
-4. Generates a comment with three sections:
+6. Generates a comment with three sections:
    - Original design decisions behind the code
    - Predicted impact of changes
    - Proof that changes were properly tested
+7. Formats the insights and code diffs as a GitHub comment

 ## Example Output